celery/celery/docs/userguide/calling.rst

     See http://yaml.org/ for more information.

-msgpack -- msgpack is a binary serialization format that is closer to JSON
+msgpack -- msgpack is a binary serialization format that's closer to JSON
     in features.
-It is very young however, and support should be considered experimental at this point.
+It's very young however, and support should be considered experimental at this point.

     See http://msgpack.org/ for more information.

 The encoding used is available as a message header, so the worker knows how to deserialize any task.
 If you use a custom serializer, this serializer must be available for the worker.

 The following order is used to decide which serializer